chudkowsky/howcryptoworksbook/Chapter_09_DeFi_Protocols_Mechanisms.md

 ### Aave: The Decentralized Bank

 Think of Aave like a global, automated bank that never closes.
-Instead of loan officers, smart contracts evaluate your collateral and approve loans instantly.
+Instead of loan officers, smart contracts evaluate your collateral and approve loans atomically on-chain.
 Here's how it works:

 **For Lenders**: You deposit assets (ETH, USDC, etc.) into shared liquidity pools and immediately start earning interest.
-Your deposit is represented by aTokens—special tokens that grow in value as interest accrues, like a savings account that compounds continuously.
+Your deposit is represented by aTokens—special tokens that accrue interest by increasing your balance at a 1:1 unit price, like a savings account that compounds continuously.

 **For Borrowers**: You can borrow against your deposits, but there's a catch—you must always maintain more collateral than you borrow.
 If you deposit $1,000 of ETH, you might be able to borrow $800 of USDC, preserving your ETH exposure while accessing stable liquidity.